 Nicole directed her time and passion into the media, soon to become one of the industries most successful ex-athlete presenters.
 She began her media career in 1996 with Channel Nine’s programs, Wide World of Sports and Sports Saturday as well as provided expert commentary on the Commonwealth Games.
 Throughout 2006 to 2008, Nicole has continued her role with Channel Nine and in 2009 joined Network Ten Sport.
 She has since become a consistent panellist on Channel Ten’s, The Project.
 More recently, 2017 saw Nicole become the host of the ABC’s comedic weekly show, The Sideliners.

 Whilst her professional careers in both sport and the media are to be marvelled at, her roles in the business and charity realm also boast excellence.
 Alongside sister Karen Livingstone, Nicole established Ovarian Cancer Australia, after their mother passed away from the disease.
 Furthermore, Nicole’s business interests revolve around sport and health as she is fulfilling various director and board roles.
 These include being a board member of Swimming Australia, the Australian Olympic Committee, Sports Australia Hall of Fame, as well as being the Deputy Chair of VicHealth.

 In December of 2017, Nicole was appointed as CEO of Women’s Football (AFLW), the first woman in charge of the sport.
-With a resume boasting passion, experience and class, Nicole will look to continue the growth of the ever-growing AFLW.
+With a resume boasting passion, experience and class, Nicole looked to continue the growth of the ever-growing AFLW.
 After six years and seven AFLW seasons as the AFL’s general manager of women’s football Nicole resigned in late 2023.